CMHC Default Mortgage Insurance

 When is CMHC default mortgage insurance mandatory?

 Whenever the down payment is less than 20% of the purchase price, federally-regulated lenders REQUIRE default mortgage insurance to mitigate their risk.
 Three insurers offer it: CMHC (the Crown corporation), Sagen, and Canada Guaranty.
 The premium is paid to the insurer; lenders pass the cost to the borrower (typically financed into the mortgage).
 Above 20% down, the loan is "conventional" and no insurance is required.
-Brokers will quote you the headline premium without flagging the PST line; ask for both before you sign the commitment.
+The premium and the BC PST on the premium are two separate line items — ask the lender to confirm both before you sign the commitment.

 What is the maximum purchase price eligible for CMHC insurance?